10 Things To Do in London On Boxing Day 2024

 3. Watch some sport

 In the 18th century, Boxing Day was a time when the aristocracy would take part in sports such as hunting, shooting and horse racing.
 Fox hunting was banned in the UK in 2004, of course, but the tradition of sport on Boxing Day endures.
 Horse racing remains a firm fixture with the headline being the Kempton Park Winter Festival.
 Premier League football is always a big sporting event on Boxing Day.
-This year’s matches include clashes between London teams Arsenal v West Ham and Chelsea v Crystal Palace.
+This year’s matches include clashes between local London rivals, Chelsea and Fulham.

 If you’re travelling into (or out of) the city, just bear in mind that even though public transport will be running on Boxing Day, there may be a reduced service, so check with TFL before you travel.